Berea-College-CSC-226/p01-main/README.md

 ## Milestone 2: Code
 *Due Tue Sep 22, 2020*

 No README action items.
-Focus on your code! 🙃
+Keep your Kanban board up to date, and focus on your code! 🙃

 ---

 ## Milestone 3: Virtual Check-in
 *Due Mon Sep 28, 2020*

-Add a note to this section that indicates what percentage of the project you have left to complete.
+Indicates what percentage of the project you have left to complete, and how confident you are feeling.

 ❗️**Completion Percentage**: 0 - 100%

+❗️**Confidence**: Describe how confident you feel about completing this project, and why.
+Then, describe some strategies you can employ to increase the likelihood taht you'll be successful in completing this project by October 2nd.

 ---